The Child Foretold:

 His primary duties were to the School.
 Not, except in an advisory manner, to the war effort.
 It was years before most people in the WW had even realized they needed a war effort.
 And nobody ever suggested closing the school because there was a war on.

 He was NOT actively engaged in the “war effort”, such as it was.
 Not in any official, Ministry-authorized capacity.
 He already had a day job, thank you very much.
 A very demanding one.
-And if he was already Chief Warlock of the Wizengamot by that time as well, the Ministry, in a very real sense, worked for him.
+And if he was already Chief Warlock of the Wizengamot by that time as well (he may not have been, although he did have a seat), the Ministry, in a very real sense, would have worked for him.
 Not the other way around.
 And he mostly left them alone to get on with it.

 I also think it fairly self-evident that he and his brother Aberforth, at the Hog’s Head had been engaged in collecting and processing whatever information they could regarding the Death Eaters, and relaying what seemed appropriate to the Ministry from day one.
 But that was not his primary, day-to-day job.